Have you been scouting the internet trying to find the best work-from-home jobs with no experience? You're not alone!

 Yearly salary: $36K - $51K

 Job description: As a customer service representative, you'll be responsible for a number of tasks.
 For example, helping customers with their inquiries, resolve issues, and provide information about products or services.
 Even though you don't have to be a technical wizz, you still need a basic level of computer skills.
-After all, you'll be expected to communicate through phone, email, or online chats.
+After all, you'll be expected to communicate via email, online chats, and handle inbound calls.
 So, to thrive in this job, you'll need to stay organized, be friendly, and keep calm under pressure.

 #2 Data entry clerk